 '''

-global NAME: TYPE [= DEFAULT];
+[public] global NAME: TYPE [= DEFAULT];

 '''

 This defines a global variable called NAME with type TYPE.
-If a default is giving, Spicy initialized the global accordingly before any code executes.
-Otherwise, the global received a type-specific default, typically the type's notion of a null value.
+If the variable is declared with public visibility other modules can reference it.
+If a default is given, Spicy initializes the global accordingly before any code executes.
+Otherwise, the global receives a type-specific default, typically the type's notion of a null value.
 As a result, globals are always initialized to a well-defined value.

-As a shortcut, you can skip: TYPE if the global comes with a default.
+As a shortcut, you can skip : TYPE if the global comes with a default.
 Spicy then just applies the expression's type to the global.